Written by Scott Balson and published by Interactive Presentations Pty Ltd in January 2004:

 3. There was a dire shortage of change in Nomansland/East Griqualand up to the late 1800s and regular trades DID exist

-7. S&Co had trading stores spread across East Griqualand - these acted like "banks"
+8. S&Co had trading stores spread across East Griqualand from the early 1900s - these acted like "banks"

-8. The Standard Bank in Kokstad accepted and handed out the S&Co coins from its opening in 1878 - this is documented
+9. The Standard Bank in Kokstad accepted and handed out the S&Co coins from its opening in 1878 - this is documented.

-9. In a similar manner the trade tokens of James Cole were later accepted as currency across East Griqualand.
+10. In a similar manner the trade tokens of James Cole were later accepted as currency across East Griqualand from the late 1800s.

-10. Many other trading stores in this remote region tried to emulate the success of S&Co by introducing their own coinage - but few succeeded as the Africans only trusted the "kence" (S&Co trade tokens) - James Cole was the only exception.
-(There are more trade token varieties in East Griqualand than the whole of Natal - a much larger and more industrious region.)
+11. Many other trading stores in this remote region tried to emulate the success of S&Co by introducing their own coinage - but few succeeded as the Africans only trusted the "kence" (S&Co trade tokens) - James Cole was the only exception.
+(There are more trade token varieties in East Griqualand than the whole of the rest of South Africa - a much larger and more industrious region which did not suffer from the issue of isolation.)

-11. The S&Co were reported as being circulated as currency as far north as Pietermaritzburg in Natal and as far South as the north eastern Cape - an area the size of Ireland
+12. The S&Co were reported as being circulated as currency between 1874 to 1932 as far north as Pietermaritzburg in Natal and as far South as the north eastern Cape - an area the size of Ireland

-13. The holing of the coins to facilitate storage on African necklaces
+14. The holing of the coins to facilitate their storage with beads around their necks.

 Reference in Contemporary Records, Documents and Books

-15. The Standard Bank refer in a historic booklet to accepting and handing out S&Co trade tokens in 1878 when they opened their branch at Kokstad
+17. The Standard Bank prominently refer in a historic booklet to accepting and handing out and accepting S&Co coins as the regional currency in 1878 (and after) when they opened their branch at Kokstad

-16. There are many contemporary references to the trade tokens of Strachan and Co (S&Co) being released and circulated as currency from 1874
+18. There are many contemporary references to the trade tokens of Strachan and Co (S&Co) being released and circulated as currency from 1874 The son of the founder, Donald Strachan's son Douglas, being one classic example.
+See this scan from the book "Kence the trade tokens of Strachan and Co published in 1978 as an example.

 The men behind the Strachan and Co Coinage

-21. No-one has ever presented any facts which dispute this claim
+23. No-one with any credibility has ever presented any facts which dispute this claim

 Return to top